 The three musicians, now performing as the Gainsborough Trio, all received their master's degrees at the New England Conservatory where they used to perform together.
 Their program includes trios by Ludwig van Beethoven (Op.
 38), Johannes Brahms (Op.
 114) and Robert Muczynski (Fantasy-Trio, Op.
 26).

 "Kae and I have been wanting to perform with Hannah again for some time," explained Ayer.
-"She's a fantastic cellist who now plays with a professional quartet.
+"She's a fantastic cellist who now plays full-time with a professional quartet.
 While on campus, she'll present a master class for our SFA string students and moderate a discussion with them about what it's like to be a full-time performing musician."

 Holman, the principal cellist of the Quad Cities Symphony, has also served as the assistant principal cellist of the Richmond (Va.)
 Symphony, the Michigan Chamber Orchestra, the American Sinfonietta and performed with the Grand Tetons Festival Orchestra.
 She was invited to and participated in the Pablo Casals Cello Competition in Germany and the Luis Sigall Cello Competition in Chile.